Premasara Epasinghe: Career

 Premasara was later appointed to Nalanda College in January 1968 as a teacher.
 Accordingly, he was given the responsibility of teaching Sinhala at the Advanced Level and working as the teacher in charge of cricket.
 After the birth of his son Bhagya, Epasinghe retired from the teaching and joined the Bank of Ceylon (BOC).
 At the same time, he introduced the radio program "Aradhana" to the Sri Lanka Broadcasting Corporation during his tenure as the BOC's first Public Relations Officer.
 During this time, Epasinghe also played for the Mercantile Cricket Club as the opening batsman as well as the wicketkeeper.
 He also played club cricket for the University, Bank of Ceylon, Saracens and Nationalized Services.
 He made a memorable knock of 136 which he made for the Bank of Ceylon against Ceylon Insurance.

 During the early 1970s, he was invited by Gunaratne Abeysekara who worked as a radio program producer, to be a radio cricket commentator.
 Accordingly, with the support of Nanda Jayamanne, in charge of the evening service of the Sri Lanka Broadcasting Corporation, Premasara joined SLBC.
 In a career spanned for more than four decades, he worked as a cricket commentator in various domestic and international cricket tournaments.
 His first commentary as a cricket commentator was in 1971 Royal–Thomian where he did commentary together with Palitha Perera.
 Premasara was also the cricket commentator at Sri Lanka's ever first test match, 100th and 150th.
 As he said, his most notable and unforgettable match commentary came through the 1996 Cricket World Cup final between Sri Lanka and Australia played at the Gadhafi Stadium in Pakistan.

 He has worked as the press secretary or the media consultant to many Ministers and was the former private secretary and media consultant to the Minister of Education.

 In 2018, he received an award of excellence at the Sri Jayewardenepura Awards ceremony.
 On 11 December 2020, he was honored with the Gold Lifetime Achievement award at the inaugural 'Sabuddhi Sports Literary Awards'.

+Autobiography

+On the 6 December 2023 "Golden Voice of Cricket in Sri Lanka: Premasara Epasinghe" biography was launched at Nalanda College Malalasekara Hall organised by Past Cricket Association of Nalanda College together with the Nalanda Media Circle.
+Senior Journalist Athula Ranjith Wedamisthrige compiled Epasinghe’s biography.